-This isn’t simply so I start my day off with healthy habits—though, that is a part of it.
-It’s not even that I just want to avoid screen time in the morning—also not a bad idea.
-The reason I steer clear of my computer and smartphone is to avoid the anger and frustration that used to shade my morning after reading yet another dreadful political headline or seeing the outpouring of rage and cynicism on Facebook.
-Being confronted with that kind of negativity is no way to wake up.
-It felt like the whole world had their fists up at 6 a.m., and even if I didn’t lace up my own gloves, the adrenaline surged through me.
+This isn’t simply so I start my day with healthy habits—though that is a part of it.
+It’s not even that I want to avoid screen time in the morning—also not a bad idea.
+The reason I steer clear of my computer and smartphone?
+To avoid the anger and frustration that used to shade my mornings after reading yet another dreadful political headline or seeing the outpouring of rage and cynicism on Facebook.
+Having that kind of negativity confront you first thing in the morning is no way to wake up.
+It felt like the whole world had their fists up at 6 a.m.
+Even if I didn’t lace up my own gloves, the adrenaline still surged through me.

 In fact, even long after the anger-inducing clickbait had left my mind, its effects were still noticeable.
 I would be irritable throughout the day.
 I would make poor food choices even when I knew full well that I would later regret it.
 I’d snap at my kids without warning, surprising myself with the outburst.
-I could never pinpoint what it was that was making me feel so off until I decided to take a social media break.
+I could never pinpoint what was making me feel so off until I decided to take a social media break.
 It wasn’t that I had been waking up on the wrong side of the bed.
 It was that I had been rolling over to my iPhone and scrolling before I was even fully awake.

-Getting angry first thing in the morning can affect you a lot more than you think, even when you’re no longer upset.
-Missing your alarm in the morning, scrolling through the news, sitting in rage-inducing traffic on your commute—there are plenty of things that have the potential to set off anger in the morning.
-You may take a deep breath and dive into work, assuming those negative emotions were left behind, but research shows that residual anger can guide our decision-making long after we’ve been provoked.
+This anger can affect you a lot more than you think.
+Missing your alarm in the morning, scrolling through the news, sitting in rage-inducing traffic on your commute.
+There are plenty of things that have the potential to set off anger.
+That anger can impact the kinds of decisions you choose to make.